-The MLS in Cybersecurity and Data Privacy at the Cleveland-Marshall College of Law is an online program for professionals who work in legal data privacy and cybersecurity.
-The flexible MLS is led by faculty from the Center for Cybersecurity and Privacy Protection at Cleveland-Marshall College of Law, and other leading practitioners in the field, with relevant, real-world experience.
+The MLS in Cybersecurity and Data Privacy at the Cleveland State University College of Law is an online program for professionals who work in legal data privacy and cybersecurity.
+The flexible MLS is led by faculty from the Center for Cybersecurity and Privacy Protection at Cleveland State University College of Law, and other leading practitioners in the field, with relevant, real-world experience.
 Students learn and graduate with the legal knowledge to comply with data privacy and cybersecurity regulations.

-The co-founder and director of the Center for Cybersecurity and Privacy Protection at Cleveland-Marshall, Professor Brian Ray, interviewed Holly Drake, a member of the Center’s Advisory Board and the Chief Privacy Officer at The Ohio State University, in a recent webinar discussing how to get started in privacy compliance.
+The co-founder and director of the Center for Cybersecurity and Privacy Protection at CSU College of Law, Professor Brian Ray, interviewed Holly Drake, a member of the Center’s Advisory Board and the Chief Privacy Officer at The Ohio State University, in a recent webinar discussing how to get started in privacy compliance.

 Holly’s Role at the Ohio State University Office of Compliance and Integrity

 Holly is not a lawyer.
 This isn’t unusual for Chief Privacy Officers, because privacy compliance in most large organizations sits within the broader compliance framework that was initially based on the Federal Sentencing Guidelines for Organizations (FSGO).
 It may sound strange that most compliance programs, which now encompass laws and regulations relating to everything from data privacy to anti-money laundering, are based on a criminal regulatory framework.